Urban Flora

-Urban Flora is the debut collaborative extended play by American singer Alina Baraz and Danish Musician Galimatias.
+Urban Flora is the debut and collaborative extended play by the American singer Alina Baraz and Danish Musician Galimatias.
 It was released on May 19, 2015, by Ultra Records, with a vinyl release by Mom + Pop in 2016.

 Background

 Urban Flora began in 2013 when Baraz and Galimatias connected through SoundCloud.
 At the time, Baraz was creating and sharing her own tracks by recording vocals over beats she found online and uploading them to the platform.
 Galimatias discovered one of her songs, and the two began collaborating remotely, exchanging music and ideas through Facebook without ever meeting in person or video chatting.

 The title Urban Flora originated from one of their tracks, which Galimatias had temporarily renamed before sending it to Baraz.
 The name resonated with her and became the title of the EP.
 Baraz explained that the name symbolizes their partnership, with "Urban" representing Galimatias' production style and "Flora" reflecting her conceptual contributions.